 by Barry Burke

 Are you part of an IT department or test team interested in implementing test automation for JD Edwards EnterpriseOne or Oracle Fusion Cloud Applications, but don’t know where to start?
 Is there a reluctance to commit budget and resources to functional testing due to a lack of quantified benefits?
+Organizations must start building a business case for test automation implementation.

-For any update project, testing should account for a significant part of the overall project effort, but it can be time consuming, costly and resource intensive to plan, build, execute, evaluate, and document each test.
+For any update project, testing should account for a significant part of the overall project effort, but it can be time-consuming, costly and resource intensive to plan, build, execute, evaluate, and document each test.
 If you’re regularly installing updates for Oracle Fusion Cloud Applications, it can be tempting to skip proper functional testing, but don’t underestimate the risk to your downstream systems and applications.

 Knowing the advantages of a solution and being able to translate them into a compelling business case are two different things.
 You may be aware of the ways that test automation can improve the process of testing; but how do you convince your business to make this investment?
 To assist you in this process we’ve identified five key components that help build the case: